telerik/kendo-ui-core/docs/basics/markup.md

 * The `kendo.bind` method will scan the passed DOM element contents for `data-role` attributes and will instantiate the respective widgets;
 * The Kendo UI [**AngularJS**](/AngularJS/introduction) directives support declarative initialization based on **custom element attributes** or **custom tag names**.

-> Data attribute initialization is not designed to be integrated with the Kendo UI server wrappers.
+> Data attribute initialization is not designed to be combined with the Kendo UI server wrappers.
-Using wrappers is equivalent to the [jQuery plugin syntax initialization](/basics/jquery-initialization).
-If you want to create Kendo UI widgets via the
+Using wrappers is equivalent to [jQuery plugin syntax initialization](/basics/jquery-initialization).
+If you want to create Kendo UI widget instances via the
-[MVVM](/getting-started/framework/mvvm/overview) or [AngularJS](/AngularJS/introduction) mechanisms, then do not use server wrappers.
+[MVVM](/getting-started/framework/mvvm/overview) or [AngularJS](/AngularJS/introduction) mechanisms, then do not use server wrappers for these instances.

 ## A SPA View With an AutoComplete Widget in the Template